How new Middlesbrough coach Robbie Keane is already helping the club's attacking players

-How ex-Liverpool and Tottenham striker Robbie Keane is already helping Middlesbrough's attacking players
+How ex-Liverpool and Tottenham striker Robbie Keane is helping Middlesbrough's attacking players

 New Middlesbrough coach Robbie Keane is already making his mark on the Rockliffe training pitches, with his work coming to fruition in Sunday’s 4-0 win over Hartlepool.